captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 ## PETER:
 OK Cheryl what job would you like to have.
 ---
 ## CHERYL:
 I want a title.
+---
 If this were a wedding I would have a title.
 ---
 ## PETER:
-What about Lissette’s Mom - that good?
+What about Lissette’s Mom
 ---
+that good?
+---
 ## CHERYL:
 That’s a shitty title.
 ---
 ## PETER:
 OK well I’ll think of something.
 ---
 ## CHERYL:
 Make it good.
 ---
 ## PETER:
 I will.
+---
 Try my best.
 ---
 ## CHERYL:
 I don’t want a lousy title for this.
+---
 This is.
+---
 It’s an important day.
 ---
 ## PETER:
 I know.
 ---
 ## CHERYL:
 I’m not gonna get a wedding so.
+---
 You gotta give me this.
-Pause…
 ---
 ## PETER:
 Why don’t you make something.
 ---
 ## CHERYL:
-Make what.
-Like a craft project.
-What kind of freaking idiot thing is that.
+Make what?
 ---
+Like a craft project?
+---
+What kind of freaking idiot thing is that?
+---
 ## PETER:
 No like cooking.
+---
-Why don’t you bring a dish.
+Why don’t you bring a dish?
 ---
 ## CHERYL:
 Oooh I could make a lasagna.